What is a Sitemap?

 Here are the general steps to create and submit an HTML sitemap:

-Create a new page on your website with the name "sitemap.html".
+Create a new page on your website with the name sitemap.html.

 Best Practices for Optimizing Your Sitemap

-Here are some best practices for optimizing your sitemap:
+Here are some best practices:

-Advanced Sitemap Strategies for Large Websites
+Advanced Strategies for Large Websites

 Here are some advanced sitemap strategies: